 In order to prevent gums from bleeding, what good hygiene habits or eating habits should we maintain in our daily lives?
 Please continue reading the following tips:

 1. Timely mouthwash after each meal and evening.
 Patients with gingivitis can use mouthwash to kill most of the pathogens in the mouth and periodontal, so that the breath is refreshing.

 2. Use floss after meals.
 It is best to use it after each meal and before going to bed at night.
 If the interdental space is too large, use a dental brush to remove dirt and food residue from the tooth surface and periodontal to prevent the formation of tartar and calculus.

 3. Apply the correct brushing method.
-Choose toothbrush with appropriate softness and hardness, and carefully brush the three faces of teeth at least three minutes every time.
+Choose a toothbrush with appropriate softness and hardness, and carefully brush the three faces of your teeth for at least three minutes every time.

 5. No smoking.
 It is reported that smokers have a higher risk of bleeding gums.
 The inhaled fumes can leave irritating toxins on the teeth that it is difficult to remove them by brush, besides, the irritating toxins can lead to worsening gums and bleeding.
 In addition, smokers’ immune response to infection is compromised, and tissue healing and blood supply are also problematic, all of which can have a negative impact on gum health.

 6. Maintain a healthy diet.
-Eat fresh vegetables, fruits, whole grains, etc., not picky on food, maintaining a balanced diet, and ensuring the intake of vitamin C and K which are the necessary nutriments of protecting gums away from bleeding.
+Eat fresh vegetables, fruits, whole grains, etc., not picky about food, maintain a balanced diet, and ensure the intake of vitamins C and K which are the necessary nutriments for protecting gums away from bleeding.

 Have you got some clues about how to protect gums away from bleeding?
 Let’s have a try.